concordia-dcart/UE5_Dynamic_Synth/README.md

 The player's distance from a cube at the far end of the map determines the tempo of the looping sample.
 This level employs the time warping workaround built into the VariSynthSampler.
 Currently, the base tempo of the sample is set manually, but in the future BPM could be included in the metadata of the sample so that the base BPM can be determined procedurally.

-A secondary interaction has been added to this level, the players Y position is linked to the cuttoff frequency of the looping sample.

 # DynamicSpeedRamp

 Similar to DynamicSpeed, DynamicSpeedRamp allows the player to initialize speed ramps by colliding with trigger volumes.
-Upon collision with a trigger volume, the BPM of the loop ramps up or down until reaching its determined limit.
+Upon collision with a trigger volume, the loop's tempo ramps up or down until reaching its determined limit.

 # DynamicFilter

-The players position along the Z axis is mapped to the cutoff frequency of a LP filter affecting the audio loop.
+The player's position along the Z axis is mapped to the cutoff frequency of an LP filter affecting the audio loop.